bakdata/aws-lambda-r-runtime/README.md

 The lambda payload is unwrapped as named arguments to the R function to call, e.g., `{"x":1}` is unwrapped to `handler(x=1)`.

-The lambda function returns whatever is returned by the R function as a JSON object with `result` as a root element.
+The lambda function returns whatever is returned by the R function as a JSON object.

 ### Building custom layers